-Fiber slows down how your body absorbs digestible carbs, keeping blood sugar on an even keel.
+Fiber slows down how fast your body absorbs digestible carbs, keeping blood sugar on an even keel.
 Your lifestyle may be busy, but you don’t want to have to make time to take care of this disease in your life.
 Eat more fiber instead!

 No one wants that bloated, feeling that comes with constipation.
 It’s one of the biggest gastrointestinal complaints in America.
 More fiber is the answer to this dilemma.
 How can you lead a meeting with confidence when you feel like you have a pile of bricks stuck inside of you?

 In a nutshell, high fiber low carb foods benefit you in many ways.
 As a busy executive with health and weight issues, you can take control and feel better than ever when you eat fiber and low carb foods.